cmu-sei/greybox/README.md

 icons to select "Shell Window -> bash" to get a terminal window from the inside perspective of that specific container.
-On containers representing BGP routers, one may select "Shell Window -> vtysh" for direct access to the Cisco-like user interface exposed by the Quagga software.
+On containers representing BGP routers, one may select "Shell Window -> vtysh" for direct access to the Cisco-like user interface exposed by the FRR shell.

 ### Loading a GreyBox Map at Boot ###
 The GreyBox package also ships with a systemd service which, when enabled: